The insurance industry landscape

-We are proud to say that our gender diversity currently sits at 55% male and 45% female – a balance that we have achieved by recruiting those we believe are best for the role and from growing our employees through in-house training.
+We are proud to say that our gender diversity in 2022 currently sits at 53% male and 47% female – a balance that we have achieved by recruiting those we believe are best for the role and from growing our employees through in-house training.

 Women also occupy a number of senior roles across the Romero business.
 We want to recognise some of our excellent women from across the company, and we took the time out to chat to several of them to get their insight.
 We hope to get a glimpse of what it means to be a woman within this industry, and the advice they want to promote going forwards.

-We spoke to Victoria Romero-Trigo (Director), Joanna Pullan (Director), Sue Barson (Associate Director), Helen Tipping (Operations Manager), Sharon Elms (Claims Manager), Mya Tidd (Accounts Assistant), Stacey McGurk (Commercial Department Manager) and asked them a number of questions.
+We spoke to Victoria Romero-Trigo (Director), Joanna Pullan (Director), Vikki Padfield (Office Manager at Booking Protect), Sue Barson (Associate Director), Helen Tipping (Operations Manager), Sharon Elms (Claims Manager), Mya Tidd (Accounts Assistant), Stacey McGurk (Commercial Department Manager) and asked them a number of questions.
 These women are a great representation of our company, each differing in experience, job role, age and background.

 This is what they had to say: